UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

 The General Atomic and Molecular Electronic Structure System (GAMESS) is a general ab initio quantum chemistry package.

 The GAMESS module should be loaded once from a login node before submitting a job - this creates the `~/Scratch/gamess` directory for you which is used as `USERSCR` to write some scratch files during the job.
-If you don't want to keep these files and would prefer them to be written to `$TMPDIR` instead, you can put `export $GAMESS_USERSCR=$TMPDIR` in your jobscript after the module load command.
+If you don't want to keep these files and would prefer them to be written to `$TMPDIR` instead, you can put `export GAMESS_USERSCR=$TMPDIR` in your jobscript after the module load command.

 ```
 module unload compilers mpi